emilybache/Single-Sign-On-Kata/Readme.md

 For this Kata, your job is to develop a new service, that uses the Single Sign On registry.
 The actual functionality of the service is simple - it says "Hello Emily!" (or whatever your name is) if your single sign on token is valid.

 The starting code here is the interface for the Single Sign On Registry.

+## Test Doubles

+This kata is useful for practicing using different kinds of test doubles.
+I have used it as a worked example in my book ["Mocks, Fakes and Stubs"](https://leanpub.com/mocks-fakes-stubs)

+## Credits

+The original design of this Kata was by Fredrik Wendt and he published it on [the codingdojo.org wiki](http://codingdojo.org/cgi-bin/wiki.pl?KataJEEWebAuthentication)